ProvisionGenie/ProvisionGenie/README.md

 ## Support us

-💖 If you like this project, give it a ⭐ and share it with your friends!
+💖 If you like this project, give it a ⭐ and share it with your friends 🙏!

 Also, buy us coffee ☕ - ProvisionGenie wouldn't be possible without it!